-On April 27th, a Ryanair flight from Faro (Portugal) to Eindhoven (Netherlands) was interrupted when the crew received low oil pressure indication from the right hand engine.
+On April 27th, a Ryanair flight from Faro (Portugal) to Eindhoven (Netherlands) was interrupted when the crew received low oil pressure indication from the right-hand engine.
 They shut the engine down and landed in Paris Beauvais 45 minutes later.

 On the same day, a British Airways Airbus A321-200N on a flight from London Heathrow to Bucharest Otopeni experienced bird strike while landing.
 This did not affect that flight.
-However, the necessary replacements to the nose cone was not finished in time for the return flight the next morning.
-The plane took off about 5 hours late and landed at London with a delay of 4 hours and 40 minutes.
+However, the necessary replacements to the nose cone were not finished in time for the return flight the next morning.
+The plane took off about 5 hours late and landed in London with a delay of 4 hours and 40 minutes.
 Unfortunately, the “bird-impact” aspect makes this unclaimable.

 On the same day, an Austrian Airlines flight from Vienna to Venice was about to enter Slovenian airspace, a technical problem made them turn back to Vienna.
 A replacement plane took the passengers to Venice with a delay of 2,5 hours.
 The delay was shorter than 3 hours and, thus, not claimable.

-On the 29th, an El Al plane en-route to Warsaw was forced to turn back to Tel Aviv due to a low oil pressure indication in their right hand engine.
+On the 29th, an El Al plane en-route to Warsaw was forced to turn back to Tel Aviv due to a low oil pressure indication in their right-hand engine.
 A replacement plane reached Warsaw with a delay of 7,5 hours.

 On Wednesday, a Wizzair Airbus A321-200 was taking off from Bucharest Otopeni for a flight to Brussels Charleroi when the crew reported a bird strike, followed by the loss of weather radar function.
 The plane returned to Otopeni.
 A replacement plane took the passengers to Brussels with a delay of 4 hours.
-However, birstrike spoils chances of claiming compensation yet again.
+However, birdstrike spoils the chances of claiming compensation yet again.